invent-framework/invent/docs/docstring_guide.md

 explained what the class is *for*; the `__init__` docstring explains how to *get one*.

-Other public methods follow the same pattern as root-level
+All public methods follow the same pattern as root-level
 functions: intent, arguments in order as flowing prose, behaviour and side effects, return value, exceptions, examples where they add clarity.